-Great to have you with us, Rush Limbaugh on the most listened to radio talk show ever.
+Great to have you with us, Rush Limbaugh on the most listened-to radio talk show ever.

-Great to have you here, and we are happy once again.
+Well, at least since the invention of TV, the EIB Network, great to have you here, and we are happy once again.

 Welcome back to the program, Vice President Dick Cheney.